jht1493/ICM-2020-Code/weeks/01_intro.md

 }
 ```

-- You choose the name for your functions names to describe the intent of the code
+- You choose the name for your functions to describe the intent of the code
 - A function name must begin with a letter (upper or lower case),
 followed by any number of letters, numbers or underscore characters.